austincunningham/heroku-spacebook/README.md

 ### What is this repository for? ###

-* Quick summary: heroku version of Play 1.4 Social media app
+* Quick summary: heroku version of Play 1.4 Social media app Spacebook
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###